 So I cottoned on that this was a bit unusual, and wanted to know what are the implications for us all were.
 Dr Montcrief explained to me that;

 “You just don’t get the return you were expecting from the asset allocation you lovingly crafted.
-Remember asset allocation is the number one driver of returns.
+Remember asset allocation is the number one driver of return.
 Hostplus benefit from simpler admin and an ability to claim lower fees.Dr Montcrief

-Of course, I couldn’t just leave it at that, and so contacted HostPlus asking for a bit of an explanation when it came to their super fund pools.
+Of course, I couldn’t just leave it at that, and so contacted HostPlus asking for a bit of an explanation when it came to their superannuation fund pools.
 This just didn’t seem right to me.
 I spoke to them on the phone for over an hour and got bounced between departments before finally being put on somehow to their legal team who explained for 30 minutes that she couldn’t provide me a verbal answer. thankfully though, they could write me a letter explaining the situation, but it would need to be approved by corporate before release.
 So here it is folks…

 Hostplus operates under a Pooled Investment Trust.
 This is where all money coming into the fund is pooled together and invested through our investment managers.
 This is an effective low-cost model that has been in operation for over 30 years.